-So, I think the moral of the story here is take this guide as a starting point, and go your own way… I mean this is 2022, and were two years deep in this pandemic… If you feel like dressing as the Staypuft Marshmellow man for Purim, I’m not gonna yuck your yum.
+So, I think the moral of the story here is take this guide as a starting point, and go your own way… I mean this is 2023, and were three years deep in this pandemic… If you feel like dressing as the Staypuft Marshmallow man for Purim, I’m not gonna yuck your yum.
 Happy Purim everybody!

 Purim Costume Ideas